-- static evaluation: at compile time the P4 program is analyzed and all stateful blocks are instantiated. - dynamic evaluation: at runtime each P4 functional block is executed to completion, in isolation, when it receives control from the architecture
+• static evaluation: at compile time the P4 program is analyzed and all stateful blocks are instantiated. • dynamic evaluation: at runtime each P4 functional block is executed to completion, in isolation, when it receives control from the architecture

-17.1.
-Compile-time known values
+18.1.
+Compile-time known and local compile-time known values